elliottshane/tweetstoker/README.md

-This is a quick app that twwts the data from your stoker.
+This is a quick app that tweets the data from your stoker.

 1) Clone / install